karpathy/llm.c/README.md

 I attached a very small tutorial here, in [doc/layernorm/layernorm.md](doc/layernorm/layernorm.md).
 It's a simple, step-by-step guide to implementing a single layer of the GPT-2 model, the layernorm layer.
 This is a good starting point to understand how the layers are implemented in C.

+## cuda

+CUDA port is WIP, I'm keeping the growing collection of kernels in the `dev` folder, e.g. see [dev/cuda/README.md](dev/cuda/README.md).

 ## license

 MIT